-The Setup section allows users to create lists of the locations, departments and people assets will be assigned to and to define other attributes of assets like projects, asset types, manufacturers, models, vendors, accounts, conditions, and statuses.
+If starting with a brand-new system, it is recommended to begin the Application Functions > Setup section in the menu to the left which explains how to create attributes for assets.
+Attributes include lists of the locations, departments and people that assets will be assigned to.
+Users may also define projects, asset types, manufacturers, models, vendors, accounts, conditions, and statuses.

 Assets can be checked in and out to People using the Check In and Check Out functions under the Transactions section.